casophiaa/CCAPDEV-S15-Group10/README.md

 Setting up the app:
 1. Upon pulling the source code from the folder called 'MCO-Phase 2' if download from repo or 'CCAPDEV-Phase2-Group10' if from AnimoSpace, run the command 'npm init -y' on the project's root directory.
 2. Once the package details are shown, run 'node index.js' and wait till the 'Server is running' is shown on the terminal, indicating that the server is up and running.
+3. import MCO.users.json, MCO.posts.json, and MCO.comments.json to MongoDB Compass to a database called MCO.
-3. Go to your web browser and type in 'localhost:3000' to access the application.
+4. Go to your web browser and type in 'localhost:3000' to access the application.

 Current features:
 1. sign-up: requires email, last name, first name, username, and password.